mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 experience.

 Right.
-And that is where it's so important that you treat your platform as a product that you're. and you treat developers as your internal customers.
+And that is where it's so important that you treat your platform as a product that you're shipping. and you treat developers as your internal customers.
 Cause otherwise that flow, that feedback loop breaks.
 Um, and so, you know, what we see in the community and in the marketing in general, successful platform engineering teams do is.